 US car maker to halt production for one month amid slump in sales.

-The US firms have been criticised for not responding to market needs and producing more fuel efficient vehicles.
+The firms have been criticised for not responding to markets needs and producing more fuel efficient vehicles.

 Bush told the American Enterprise Institute, a conservative Washington policy group, on Thursday that he had not decided what he would do about the auto firms.

 “Under normal circumstances, [there is] no question bankruptcy court is the best way to work through credit and debt and restructuring,” he said.

 On Wednesday, Chrysler also said it was suspending manufacturing for at least one month as it struggles amid the economic slowdown and poor sales.